vespa-engine/blog/_posts/2021-05-19-pretrained-transformer-language-models-for-search-part-1.md

 <p class="image-credit">
 Photo by <a href="https://unsplash.com/@jamie452?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Jamie Street</a>
 on <a href="https://unsplash.com/s/photos/retriever?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a></p>
+*Updated 2022-10-21: Added links and clarified some sections*

 In this blog series we demonstrate how to represent transformer models in a multi-phase retrieval and ranking pipeline using Vespa.ai.
 We also evaluate these models on the largest Information Retrieval (IR) relevance dataset, namely the MS Marco Passage ranking dataset.